dhurlburtusa/shortcuts/rust/rust-notes.md

 Rust's greatest ambition is to eliminate the trade-offs that programmers have accepted for decades by providing safety and productivity, speed and ergonomics.

+## Data Types

+Every value in Rust is of a certain data type and be either scalar or compound.

+Rust is a statically typed language, which means that it must know the types of all variables at compile time.

 ## Constants

 Constants in Rust are declared with the `const` keyword and the type of the value _must_ be annotated.
 Constants can be declared in any scope, including the global scope.
 Constants may only be set to a constant expression, not the results of a value that could only be computed at runtime.
 Rust's naming convention for constants is to use all uppercase with underscores between words.